-Fortunately the church was restored in 1074 and looks in amazing condition today, given its age.
+Fortunately the church was restored in 1074 and looks in amazing condition today, given its age and ancient origins.

 This church and monastery were located near the River Don because it connected them to the river and the North Sea.
 I had never made this connection before when I visited the site.

 Arriving from the riverside walk direction gives a great new perspective on the history of the area.

 During Anglo-Saxon times there were craft makers and early industries on the nearby riverside site including glass making.

 Glass workers had been brought in even earlier by Benedict Biscop who employed Gaulish glaziers to make Britain’s first stained glass for the monastery’s windows.